TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-howto.md

 ### **How can I enable the analytical store?**

-Synapse Link for the account is a prerequisite to be able to create the analytical store-enabled container.
+Synapse Link for the account is a prerequisite for creating the analytical store-enabled container.
 To make sure that Synapse Link is enabled for the Azure Cosmos DB account, do the following:

 1. Sign in to the Azure portal, and navigate to the Azure Cosmos DB account.